wuvt/trackman/README.md

 uwsgi --ini uwsgi.ini:dev
 ```

-You can now access the site at http://localhost:9090/
+You can now access Trackman at http://localhost:9090/

 ### API
 TODO